What’s the difference between CNN and RNN?

 The filter moves, or convolves, through each 3 x 3 matrix of pixels until all the pixels have been covered.
 The dot product of each calculation is then used as input for the next layer.

 Initially, the values in the filter are randomized.
 As a result, the first passes or convolutions act as a training phase and the initial output isn’t very useful.
 After each iteration, the CNN adjusts these values automatically using a loss function.
 As the training progresses, the CNN continuously adjusts the filters.
-By adjusting these filters, it is able to distinguish edges, curves, textures, and more patterns and features of the image.
+By doing so, it is able to distinguish edges, curves, textures and more patterns and features of the image.

 While this is an impressive feat, in order to implement loss functions, a CNN needs to be given examples of correct output in the form of labeled training data.
 Typically CNNs benefit from transfer learning, which is a practice that involves amassing knowledge about a problem and applying it to similar cases in the future.
 When transfer learning can’t be applied, many convolutional neural networks require exorbitant amounts of labeled data.

 The world of artificial intelligence is vast and still growing.
 Now that you know the basics about convolution neural networks and recurrent neural networks, there’s new depths to reach and new topics to explore.
 If you’re looking to apply what you’ve learned to your next project, get in touch with our team of experts for support.

 Be the first to know